doingmathwithpython/doingmathwithpython.github.io/content/anaconda-5.0.rst

    $ conda update conda
    $ conda install anaconda=5.0

+(Thanks to Dan Wolfe for informing me of the incorrect command to install `anaconda=5.0`)

 A fresh installation of Anaconda 5.0 should still be similar to the `instructions <https://doingmathwithpython.github.io/pages/software-installation.html>`__ for earlier versions.